 What is Thermography?

 Thermography is a test technique used to test electrical equipment.
-It may be used to identify unbalanced loads, poor insulation, poor or loose connections or other potential problems in energized electrical components.
+It may be used to identify unbalanced loads, poor insulation, poor or lose connections, or other potential problems in energized electrical components.

 Uses Of Thermography